-Figure 6 compares the detonation development regimes predicted by three kinetic models: GRI reduced, Aramco 3.0, and FFCM-1.
+Figure 6 compares the detonation development regimes predicted by three kinetic models: GRI reduced, Aramco 3.0 and FFCM-1.
 Qualitatively, all these kinetic models predict the C-shaped boundaries for the detonation development regime.
 However, quantitatively, there are notable discrepancies among the upper and lower boundaries predicted by different kinetic models.
 For example, the upper branch of the C-shaped curve predicted by the reduced GRI mechanism is much higher than those by FFCM-1 and Aramco 3.0.
-Recent experimental data on the ignition delay time (see Figs. 6 and 16 in work of Karimi et al. ) and the laminar flame speed (see Fig. 10 in work of Movaghar et al. and Fig. 6 in work of Wang et al. ) indicate that FFCM-1 can be used for methane oxidation at high pressures.
+Recent experimental data on the ignition delay time (see Figures 6 and 16 in the work of Karimi et al.44) and the laminar flame speed (see Figure 10 in the work of Movaghar et al.54 and Figure 6 in the work of Wang et al.55) indicate that FFCM-1 can be used for methane oxidation at high pressures.
 Therefore, FFCM-1 is recommended for the calculation of detonation development from a hot spot and the detonation development regime.
 It is noted that currently there are still no experimental data which can be used to validate the kinetic model FFCM-1 in terms of predicting flame propagation around the speed of sound jest before detonation initiation.